 Peter Drucker was many things.
 Fool, not.

-The point is that you have no excuse not to be doing marketing well.
+You have no excuse not to be doing it well.

 Now get to it.